google/skia/site/user/api/SkRect_Reference.md

 <a href='undocumented#SkScalar'>SkScalar</a>    <a href='#SkRect_centerY'>centerY</a>() const
 </pre>

 Returns average of top edge and bottom edge.
-Result does not change if <a href='#Rect'>Rect</a>
+Result does not change if <a href='SkRect_Reference#SkRect'>SkRect</a>
 is sorted.

 ### Return Value

-midpoint in y
+midpoint on y-axis

 ### Example